Mayor Crombie's State of the City

 This was what needed to be done.

-And in August, Mississauga secured $46 million in safe restart funding from the Federal and Provincial governments, and an additional $21 million in December.
+And in the Fall of 2020, Mississauga secured $46 million in safe restart funding from the Federal and Provincial governments, and an additional $21 million in December.

 I want to take the opportunity to thank my federal and provincial colleagues who are here today for stepping up to the plate.